 After all, we know that play matters—and the earliest years count the most.
-Learning through play helps kids develop social and emotional skills and build resilience.
+Learning through play helps kids develop social, emotional, creative, physical and cognitive skills.
 It strengthens the brain connections essential for future development.
-And most importantly, it gives children the opportunity to imagine a future of their own design.
+And most importantly, it gives children the opportunity to build resilience and imagine a future of their own design.

 Around the world, more than 62 million children remain out of school in countries affected by war and displacement.
-Through first-of-their-kind programs for families and schools, we hope to reach our goal of making learning through play a centerpiece of childhood for kids everywhere.
+Through first-of-their-kind programs for schools and families, we hope to reach our goal of making learning through play a centerpiece of childhood for kids everywhere.

 The average length of displacement is 10 or more years.
 That means a child can grow into adulthood without ever being able to return to their home country.
 As conflicts last longer and people are displaced for decades, the needs of refugees have changed.
 Education has become increasingly important.